Offshore oil and gas in the United States: Federal restrictions

 Congress passed the Marine Protection, Research, and Sanctuaries Act of 1972, which provided for the establishment of National Marine Sanctuaries, in which certain activities, including oil and gas drilling, are prohibited.
 To date, 13 sanctuaries with a combined area of 150000 sqmi have been so designated.

 In 1982, the US Congress directed that no federal funds be used to lease federal tracts off the coasts of Washington, Oregon, or central and northern California.
 Over the years Congress added other areas until the prohibited area included all the east and west coasts, and the eastern Gulf of Mexico.
 Congress repeated the effective ban on offshore drilling in these areas every year until September 2008, when an appropriations bill passed the House and Senate without the ban.

 In 1990, Congress passed the North Carolina Outer Banks Protection Act, prohibiting leasing and drilling on federal seabed offshore from North Carolina.

 In 1990, President George H. W. Bush issued an executive moratorium restricting federal offshore leasing to Texas, Louisiana, Mississippi, Alabama, and parts of Alaska.
 The moratorium banned federal leasing through the year 2000 off the East Coast, West Coast, the eastern Gulf of Mexico (offshore Florida Gulf Coast), and the Northern Aleutian Basin of Alaska.
 In 1998, President Bill Clinton extended the moratorium through 2012.
 In July 2008, President George W. Bush rescinded the executive order.

 In 2002, Congress imposed a moratorium on drilling on or directionally beneath the Great Lakes.
 The ban was made permanent by the Energy Policy Act of 2005.

 Part of the central and most of the eastern Gulf of Mexico was declared off-limits to oil and gas leasing until 2022 by the Gulf of Mexico Energy Security Act of 2006.

+In 2020, President Donald Trump signed an executive order extending the moratorium on oil and gas leasing off Florida's Gulf and east coasts through 2032.
+However, in late 2025, Interior Secretary Doug Burgum announced a five-year offshore drilling plan that included new oil drilling off the Florida and California coasts.
+In response, Florida's entire congressional delegation, led by Senators Rick Scott and Ashley Moody along with all 28 House members from the state, sent a letter to Trump urging him to uphold the existing moratorium, citing risks to the state's tourism industry and military operations.